cds-snc/digital-canada-ca/_posts/en/2018-10-12-global-skills-strategy.md

 In June 2017, IRCC launched the [Global Skills Strategy](https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/hire-foreign-worker/temporary/global-skills-strategy.html) to help firms recruit highly skilled workers in competitive knowledge sectors, including technology.
 With its two-week service standard to fast-track work permits for high-skilled talent, this was a potential tool to hire Kylie.
 The big question was whether or not we could use it.
 Indeed we can.

-Among other pathways, the program is eligible to people from non-visa-requiring countries and belonging to [National Occupation Codes](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/eligibility/find-national-occupation-code.html) (NOC codes) “O” and “A”: managerial and technical professions.
-If the candidate is exempt from a [Labour Market Impact Assessment (LMIA)](http://www.cic.gc.ca/english/helpcentre/answer.asp?qnum=163&top=17) and belongs to NOC code “O” or “A”, a fast-track process is possible.
+Among other pathways, the program is eligible to people belonging to [National Occupation Codes](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/eligibility/find-national-occupation-code.html) (NOC codes) “0” and “A”: managerial and technical professions and exempt from a [Labour Market Impact Assessment](http://www.cic.gc.ca/english/helpcentre/answer.asp?qnum=163&top=17) (LMIA).

 <img width="100%" alt="Airplane wingtip over a snowy Canada." src="/assets/img/cds/post-images/blog-global-skills-strategy-1.jpg">